skius/progge.rs/README.md

 ### Installation

 This program needs ELINA to work.
 See [elina-rs](https://github.com/skius/elina-rs) for more information and installation instructions.
+Also, LLVM version 13 is required.
+[Their website](https://apt.llvm.org/) may be of interest.

+*Neither ELINA nor LLVM are required for type-checking and CFG visualization, hence they could be turned into a crate feature.
+Please, feel free to contribute!*

-Once you have ELINA installed, you can install Proggers with: `cargo install --git https://github.com/skius/progge.rs`
+Once the prerequisites are installed, you can install Proggers with: `cargo install --git https://github.com/skius/progge.rs`

 ### Usage
 Run `proggers` to print the usage information.